shaddad2189/shaddad2189/README.md

 - 🌱 I’m ALWAYS learning
 - 💞️ I’m looking to collaborate on Security, Web3, Blockchain, and Automation!
 - 📫 How to reach me - simone@hctit.io
 - ⚡ Fun fact: I built my first computer at 12 and have been a proud nerd since!
+- ✨ My passion: hctit.io